Harnessing Frozen Unimodal Encoders for Flexible Multimodal Alignment: Results

 \subsection{Multi-Lingual Results}

-Our framework supports flexible swapping of text encoders, enabling multi-lingual capabilities through multi-lingual encoders, particularly beneficial for low-resource languages.
-We demonstrate this by aligning DINOv2-Large with paraphrase-multilingual-v2, chosen for its high CKA compatibility, using only English image-caption pairs.
-We then evaluated our model's performance on multi-lingual image retrieval using the XTD dataset \cite{aggarwal2020zeroshot} and classification using the ImageNet dataset.
-For classification, we translated VDT prompts to the languages being considered using the nllb-200-distilled-600M \cite{costa2022no} model and applied them uniformly across all models.

-Multi-lingual classification and retrieval results for five representative languages, are presented in Table \ref{tab:multi_combined_table}.
-Detailed results are in Tables \ref{tab:multi_cls}, \ref{tab:multi_ret}.
-The lower section lists models trained exclusively with English captions, specifically the CLIP-VIT-L models trained on the WIT dataset \cite{radford2021learning} and the LAION400M dataset \cite{schuhmann2021laion}.
-The upper sections feature models trained with translated captions, such as CLIP models based on LAION5B \cite{schuhmann2022laion}, M-CLIP models \cite{chen2023mclip}, and NLLB-CLIP models \cite{visheratin2023nllb}.
+Similar to the previous section, here we assess whether multi-lingual capabilities of a language encoder is retained when aligned to a vision encoder using projectors.
+We demonstrate this by aligning DINOv2-Large with paraphrase-multilingual-MpNetv2 (referred to as MpNet), chosen for its high CKA compatibility, using only English image-caption pairs and evaluating model performance on multi-lingual image retrieval on the XTD dataset \cite{aggarwal2020zeroshot} and classification on the ImageNet dataset.
+For classification, we translated the prompts to the considered languages using nllb-200-distilled-600M \cite{costa2022no}.
+Multi-lingual classification and retrieval results for five representative languages are presented in Table \ref{tab:multi_combined_table} (For Detailed results Refer to Sec \ref{sec:multi_full} ) .The lower section lists models trained exclusively with English captions, \cite{radford2021learning} \cite{schuhmann2021laion} while upper sections feature models trained with multi-lingual captions \cite{schuhmann2022laion},\cite{chen2023mclip}, \cite{visheratin2023nllb}.